Skip to content

 Derwentwater

+You can take a scenic 50 minute cruise around Derwent Water on Keswick Launch.
+You can buy tickets online from Keswick Launch, following the link below.
 Keswick Launch stops at Keswick, Ashness Gate, Lodore, High Brandelhow, Low Brandelhow, Hawes End, Lingholm, Nichol End.

-Visit Keswick Launch
+Keswick Launch website

 adults male and two boys in yellow high-vis cycling on wide gravel track with fell backdrop